 Longino claims not to be endorsing a "women's way of knowing", but she in fact endorses feminist epistemic virtues based on virtues that promote the goals of feminism.
 She allows for different sets of epistemic virtues depending on one's goals.
-This leads to the possibility of different conceptions of justified belief.
+This leads to the possibility of different conceptions of justified belief and knowledge.

 The only universal epistemic virtue: empirical adequacy

 Variability in parochial epistemic virtues due to: Underdetermination of theories by evidence (Quine’s Underdetermination Thesis) = There are always many equally good theories compatible with the experimental evidence (indeed, even with all possible experimental evidence).

 Also, Kuhn’s Incommensurability Thesis is in the background.

 Parochial mainstream epistemic virtues: conservatism, ontological simplicity, unifying theoretical framework (or explanatory power and generality), fruitfulness and refutability, dominance and control.